iotaledger/susee-streams-poc/app-srv-connector-mock/README.md

-# LoraWan AppServer Mockup Tool
+# AppServer Connector Mockup Tool

 This application acts as *Application Server Connector* and is needed to test the *streams-poc-lib* for the *ESP32 Sensor*.